mileskin/jasmine-fake-ajax/README.md

     fakeAjax({registrations:[{url: '/succeeds', successData: 'Jasmine FTW!'}]})

 or load the test data using `loadTestData`.
+You can add multiple blocks of fake html and then use any jQuery selector to pick the right one.
 Here we load the contents of `.questions` from `fake-ajax-fixture.html`:

     fakeAjax({registrations:[{url: '/questions/list', successData: loadTestData('.questions', 'fake-ajax-fixture.html')}]})